-There are many important things to consider when selecting an electrician to complete a project in your home or commercial property.
+There are many important things to consider when searching for a service electrician to complete a project in your home or commercial property.
 Don’t hesitate to do your homework and ask questions before deciding which Columbia electrician to hire.

-Insurance is designed to protect the company, the service electrician and the customer.
+Insurance protects the company, the service electrician and the customer.
 Ask a prospective service electrician to provide proof of Public Liability insurance.

 Is the service electrician experienced or will he/she be working under the direction of someone who is?
 An apprentice is not necessarily a bad option, but you want to make sure someone with experience is ultimately responsible for the work electrical work you are having done.

-While some electricians are experienced in both areas, some service electricians specialize as either a residential electrician or a commercial electrician.
+While some electricians have experience in both areas, some service electricians specialize as either a residential electrician or a commercial electrician.
 Make sure you are selecting one that fits the electrical project you have.
-At Scott Electric, we are experienced in both residential and commercial applications.
+At Scott Electric, we are experts in both residential and commercial applications.

-Does the company stand behind their work?
-What type of guarantees are provided?
+Does the company stand behind its work?
+What type of guarantees do they provide?
 Scott Electric provides a one-year guarantee.

-- Are they current on all national, state and Columbia-area electrical codes?
+6. Are they current on all national, state, and Columbia-area electrical codes?